mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 The approach taken in this paper does not send the IP header as part of the payload between the client and proxy in order to reduce overhead.
-The target IP address and other IP flow related information is provided by the client as part of the CONNCT-IP request.
+The target IP address and other IP flow related information is provided by the client as part of the CONNECT-IP request.
 The sources address is selected by the proxy as further discussed below.
 Other information that might be needed to construct the IP header or to inform the client about information from received IP packets can be signalled separately.